 Note: Console tools do not display password typing symbols.
 Just enter complete password of your user account when prompted and press Enter.

-(please use corresponding accounts logins instead of user1 and user2 and correct paths instead of path_to_VM).
+(please use corresponding accounts login instead of user_account and correct paths instead of /path_to_VM).

 sudo fsaclctl -e -p /Users/Shared/Parallels